antoinevinial/react-boilerplate/README.md

 2. The dispatcher will send this to the store
 3. The store will launch the request to the API with the params and once it's done, will emit a custom event with the API response.
 To get back this data, you usually add `eventListener` inside your view to update your state.

-## Getting article from API and show it inside our view
+## Getting an article from API and show it inside our view

 If you build a classic website, it's usually a good practice to create a **view** for each URL.
 Inside this **view**, you will fetch the API to get the page content (it could be a list, a full page or anything you want to show).
 So let's create an [ArticleView.js](./src/views/Article/ArticleView.js) file to try this.
 I added a specific `<Route>` inside [App.js](./src/Apps.js) to match the url [http://localhost:3000/article](http://localhost:3000/article).
 Here is our file :